Reign looking to end scoring drought in NWSL Challenge Cup

 One reason the team hasn’t developed fluidity between the zones is the lineup changes and substitutions.
 While the club was together for a month training in Montana prior to travel to Utah, they didn’t play any matches against other opponents.

-Benstiti swapped out four positions in the starting lineup against Houston, including returning defender Taylor Smith to the backline.
+Benstiti swapped out four positions in the starting lineup against Houston, including returning defender Taylor Smith to the back line.
 It marked her first NWSL match since tearing her ACL in December 2018.

 The coach plans to make more adjustments Wednesday, stating it will be the last time he intently juggles the rotation.
 He’s also doing so to compensate for injuries to midfielder Jess Fishlock (leg) and forward Sofia Huerta (hamstring), who have yet to make an appearance in the tournament, and midfielder Morgan Andrews (ankle), who’s questionable after entering in the 78th minute against Houston.

-“We really want to lock-in on being solid defensively and now we probably need to take more risks going forward,” Reign forward Jodie Taylor said via video conference call with media on Tuesday.
+“We really want to lock-in on being solid defensively and now we probably need to take more risks going forward,” Reign forward Jodie Taylor said via video conference call.
 “Headed into the Utah game, that’s what we want to do.
 We want to be able to create more chances.
-We want to be more dangerous in front of the goal and hopefully we’ll see that (Wednesday).”
+We want to be more dangerous in front of the goal, and hopefully we’ll see that (Wednesday).”

 The Reign will still have to be focused defensively.
 The Royals have scored four goals in the tournament and conceded three.
 Each goal was scored by a different player, meaning the Reign can’t have the lapses it experienced against Houston.

-Utah is third in Challenge Cup standings while the Reign is seventh.
+Utah is third in the Challenge Cup standings, while the Reign is seventh.

-“We always want to get results, but you also have to go in with the perspective of we’ve been in lockdown for four months and we didn’t really have a real preseason where we could play a lot of games,” Reign defender Kristen McNabb said via video conference call with media Tuesday.
+“We always want to get results, but you also have to go in with the perspective of we’ve been in lockdown for four months and we didn’t really have a real preseason where we could play a lot of games,” Reign defender Kristen McNabb said via video conference call.
 “It’s been nice to try people in different roles and see who meshes with who. …Once the quarterfinals) hit, that’s when it really counts.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.